PierrunoYT/youtube-video-audio-transcriber/README.md

-# YouTube Video & Audio Downloader with Transcription
+# YouTube Video & Audio Downloader with Transcription and AI Analysis

-A Python application that allows you to download videos and audio from YouTube, with the option to transcribe audio using OpenAI's Whisper model.
+A Python application that allows you to download videos and audio from YouTube, with the option to transcribe audio using OpenAI's Whisper model or Google's Gemini API.
+The Gemini API integration also enables summarization and question answering based on the audio content.

 ## Features